MDIA 3311 - Media Industry Placement

-Course Code MDIA 3311 Course Media Industry Placement Coordinating Unit Media Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Students enrolling for semester 1 or 2 will be required to attend some on-campus classes - details confirmed during information session in Week 1 Available for Study Abroad and Exchange Y Prerequisites 12 units Advanced Level Media Incompatible MDIA 3302 Restrictions Available to BMedia students only Course Description This elective course offers BMedia students a work-integrated learning program, and an internship in their choice of host organisation.
-Highly recommended for those who wish to enter the sector directly after completion of undergraduate studies, it aims to develop in students a synthesis of theoretical knowledge of media, with the learning acquired through workplace experience of the practical operations in media and communications.
-The course is a preparation for future work or study in that it combines: a `virtual employment search? with preparatory seminars on employer expectations; an overview of the media sector; an introduction to diverse workplace cultures; development of peer support and sector networking; and the practice of a range of in situ and post-internship reporting modes.
-During the guided search for industry experience, each intern undertakes a preliminary skills? self-audit, followed by research on the sector, the handling of contractual university and workplace documentation, and the development of personalized learning objectives.
-The convenor?s signature on the university contract authenticates the placement agreement between host, student and the university.
-On placement students are expected to be involved in meaningful work for their host organization, and gain practical experience of media employment typical of the sector, and valuable for work-readiness or postgraduate work.
+Course Code MDIA 3311 Course Media Industry Placement Coordinating Unit Media Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Students enrolling for semester 1 or 2 will be required to attend some on-campus classes - details confirmed during information session in Week 1 Available for Study Abroad and Exchange Y Prerequisites 12 units of Level II Media courses Incompatible MDIA 3302 Restrictions Available to BMedia students only Course Description This elective course offers BMedia students a work-integrated learning program, including a placement in their choice of host organisation.
+Highly recommended for those entering the sector directly after completion of undergraduate studies, it synthesises theoretical knowledge of media with the learning acquired through workplace experience of the practical operations in media and communications.
+The course prepares students for future work or study in that it combines a 'virtual employment search' with preparatory seminars on employer expectations; an overview of the media sector and workplace regulation; an introduction to diverse workplace cultures and practices; development of peer support and sector networking skills (SGDE activities); and the practice of a range of in-situ and post-internship reporting modes.
+Prior to the guided search for industry experience, students undertake a preliminary skills' self-audit, followed by research on the sector.
+They take responsibility for handling contractual university and workplace documentation and develop personalised learning objectives.
+The signatures of the student, MIP convenor, and the Head of Humanities on the university contract authenticates the placement.
+On placement, students are expected to complete academic assignments and, working with their industry host, to gain practical experience of media employment.
 Course credit cannot be given for work experience undertaken outside of course regulations.

 Course Coordinator: Associate Professor Mary GriffithsPlease note:

-All enquiries should now go through the Course Coordinator, Mary Griffiths.
+All enquiries should go through the Course Coordinator, A/Professor Mary Griffiths.

 The full timetable of all activities for this course can be accessed from Course Planner.